 Pre-purchased tickets are the only accepted form of payment on CARE vans.
 Tickets are sold in books of six (6) and ten (10).
 A ticket book of 6 costs $18.00.
 A ticket book of 10 costs $30.00.

 Tickets may be purchased from select GRTC ticket outlets or by mail.
 CARE ticket books cannot be purchased at GRTC Headquarters.
-Call (804) 358-GRTC for information about mail order and ticket outlet locations.
+To order by mail, send a check or money order, including on the memo line the ticket book quantity, attn: Eligibility Coordinator, GRTC, 301 E Belt Boulevard, Richmond, VA 23224.
+Call (804) 358-GRTC for more information and ticket outlet locations.

 Every CARE customer must present a ticket to ride the service.
 A ticket must be provided for each ride for each rider, including children.
 Only one child, under the age of 5 and the personal care assistant (PCA) may be permitted to ride for free, with a paying CARE customer.
 Anyone who does not present a ticket will not be transported.

 The CARE ID card enables a passenger to ride most GRTC local routes for free.
 The rider must present a valid CARE ID card when boarding the bus.
-Free fare is not available on express routes or the 19 Pemberton.
+Free fare is not available on express routes.
 The entire fleet of GRTC vehicles is equipped with wheelchair lifts, and each operator is properly trained and prepared to provide immediate assistance to individuals with disabilities and seniors who require it.
 For more information about where or when to catch a bus, please call our GRTC Customer Service Center at (804) 358 -GRTC (4782).

 Learn how to ride GRTC fixed route for FREE through our Travel Training Program!
 CLICK HERE to learn more.